Leading a Virtuous & Honorable Life

 — Shinichi Suzuki

-This is the second Essay in a set of three of Essays – Leading Moral Life, Leading A Virtuous Life, and Leading a Fulfilled Life.
+This is the second Essay in a set of three of Essays – Leading an Ethical, Moral Life; Leading a Virtuous & Honorable Life, and Leading a Fulfilled and Happy Life.

-In this Essay, Leading a Virtuous Life, we talk about the additional worthwhile behaviors people can do in their lives.
+In this Essay, Leading a Virtuous & Honorable Life, we talk about the additional worthwhile behaviors people can do in their lives.
 It’s about Doing Good beyond the requirements of the Moral Precepts.

-This is an important Essay in the Book of Continuing Creation, because our Spiritual Path is action-oriented; and Virtue means pointing our actions along the same creative and constructive trajectory as taken by the Growing>Organizing>Direction itself.
+This is an important Essay in the Book of Continuing Creation, because our Spiritual Path is action-oriented; and Virtue means pointing our actions along the same creative and constructive trajectory as taken by the Growing, Organizing, Direction of the Cosmos.

 As was the case with the Moral Precepts, we present the Virtues in several sub-categories.
 The categories are not hard and fast — many of our Virtues could fit into more than one sub-category.